Tarpon jumping out of the water

 Begin practice with a floating line, a 9-to-10-foot leader, and a hookless streamer or similar size yarn.
 Hold the fly in one hand and the rod—with 10 feet of line and the leader outside the rod tip—in the casting hand.
 For greater power firmly position the thumb on top and far forward on the rod grip.
 Pull and straighten 10 to 15 feet of extra casting/running line from the reel.

-Always cast at a target (a bubble, a floating leaf) whenever practicing.
+Always cast at a target, such as a bubble or floating leaf, whenever practicing.

 Forcefully roll the cast forward with the existing line you have, letting it rest momentarily on the surface.
 Once line, leader and fly straighten, make a strong backcast, pause momentarily, and firmly drive a forward cast that shoots at least 5 feet of running line.
 Don’t be in a hurry when first shaping this procedure.